theaenache/hbdmom/README.md

 ## for this proj i used:

-- React 18
+- react 18
 - CSS-in-JS for styling
-- Google Fonts (Playfair Display)
+- google fonts (Playfair Display (for now, its kinda chopped))

 ## license

-this is my personal project created as a birthday gift for my mom.
-Feel free to use and modify for your own personal gifts!
+this is my personal project created as a birthday gift for my mom. feel free to use and modify for your own personal gifts!

 ---